BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 Testing LRUD navigation with Cypress exposes a gap: Cypress is great at handling UI interactions that target DOM elements directly, but it has no built-in understanding of focus state or navigation flow.
 In a Smart TV app, where everything depends on which item is focused at each step, that gap becomes the main source of flaky tests.

 By adding explicit focus assertions before and after every navigation action, we give Cypress the information it needs to stay in sync with the app.
 The tests become deterministic and failures point to real issues.
+We now trust our tests, and while we still monitor stability with weekly "no-retry" runs, they are finally working for us, not against us.

 Enforcing this pattern with linting sealed the deal to get rid of tests derailing and give us confidence back in our tests.